collective/uwosh.pfg.d2c/uwosh/pfg/d2c/README.txt

 down for the PloneFormGen Form.
 Once enabled, when a user submits a form, a new content item is created with that data and located in the adapter.

-Compatible with versions of PloneFormGen >= 1.2.2.
+Compatible with versions of PloneFormGen >= 1.2.2 and Plone 3.x -> 4.0.